You can negotiate both Programmatic Guaranteed and Preferred Deal (non-guaranteed) campaigns with Programmatic Direct.

-- Preferred Deal: You and the buyer negotiate a price and terms for inventory that buyer can optionally bid upon.
-The buyer has an initial or "preferred" opportunity to bid at the negotiated price when there's an ad request for that inventory.
-Preferred Deals are non-guaranteed because the inventory negotiated is not reserved for the buyer—you can opt to reserve it in a guaranteed campaign for a better price—and because buyers are not obligated to secure the inventory.
-Learn more
+- Preferred Deal: You and the buyer negotiate a price and terms for inventory that the buyer can optionally buy.
+The buyer has an initial, or "preferred," opportunity to bid at the negotiated price when there's an ad request for the inventory.
+Preferred Deals are non-guaranteed because:

+- The inventory negotiated isn't reserved for the buyer—you can opt to reserve it in a guaranteed campaign for a better price.

-- Proposals can contain Programmatic Guaranteed proposal line items (Standard or Sponsorship) or Preferred Deal (non-guaranteed) proposal line items but not both.
+- Proposals can contain Programmatic Guaranteed proposal line items (Standard or Sponsorship) or Preferred Deal (non-guaranteed) proposal line items, but not both.

 |Line item and rate type||Campaign type||Quantity entered|

 Billing threshold is the minimum impressions that must be exceeded each calendar date for you to earn revenue on any given day of delivery.
 A calendar date is 12:00 am to 11:59 PM (in the publisher's time zone) on a given day of delivery.

 A campaign must deliver at least one impression above minimum, even if it serves only part of the calendar date.
 If the campaign fails to deliver this minimum: